-The Best Medicines Coalition Board of Directors is comprised of representatives of the coalition’s member organizations.
+The Best Medicines Coalition’s Board of Directors is comprised of representatives of the coalition’s member organizations.
 Board members share a common passion for improving pharmaceutical care for Canadian patients and ensuring the patient voice is heard in health policy discussion.
+They all serve as volunteers on the Board of Directors.

 John Adams, Chair – John Adams was elected as Chair of the Board of Directors in 2017 and served as a Board member since 2015 and Treasurer since 2016.
-He represents Canadian PKU and Allied Disorders, a non-profit organization he co-founded and where he serves as President and Chief Executive Officer.
-He has an adult son with PKU, a rare genetic disorder, and John is a subject matter expert and published author on newborn screening for specific inherited conditions, including PKU.
-He is a past member of the Board of Directors of the Canadian Organization of Rare Disorders.
-John also volunteers as chair of the advisory committee of the Sickle Cell Awareness Group of Ontario and as an advisor to the Sickle Cell Disease Association of Canada.
-He is the global director of business development for OZ Systems, which provides information management solutions for newborn screening, early childhood health and education programs.
+He has an adult son with PKU, a rare genetic disorder, and is the President, Chief Executive Officer and co-founder of Canadian PKU and Allied Disorders.
+He is also the volunteer co-chair of the Disability Tax Fairness Alliance, which focuses on ensuring the fair administration of the disability tax credit by the Canada Revenue Agency.
+John is a published author on policies related to newborn screening for specific inherited conditions, as well as principles of good governance applied to health technology assessment.
+In addition, he is a past member of the Board of Directors of the Canadian Organization of Rare Disorders.
 John is a seasoned management consultant and has worked as a Globe and Mail reporter, chief of staff to an Ontario Cabinet Minister, and was elected to Toronto City Council three times.